galchapman/TinyElf/README.md

 The smallest elf 64 program (I think)
-It code is refrenced in code.asm this code only contains the minimum amount of program headers(1) to run a program
+It code is refrenced in code.asm this code only contains the minimum amount of program headers(1) to run a program One program header is required to load program code to memory.